hu19891110/ithemes-exchange/readme.txt

 * Adding post vars to actions in print_transaction_details_metabox()

 = 1.11.8 =
-* Added feature to always populate current product in GLOBAL
+* Fixed feature to always populate current product in GLOBAL. props Timothy Jacobs <http://ironbounddesigns.com/>
 * If cart is not available, use site URL for cancel_return in PayPal add-ons
 * Upating PayPal add-ons to work with latest Recurring Payments options